dekoza/mtgpl/M14_Rulebook.rst

 spell is an instant or sorcery and says "Choose one —," you choose which of the options you're using.
 If the spell is an instant or sorcery and it has a target, you choose what (or who) that target is.
 Aura spells also target the permanents they'll enchant.
-If the spell has {X} in its cost, you choose what number X stands for.
+If the spell has |mana_x| in its cost, you choose what number X stands for.
 Other choices will be made later, when the spell resolves.